Newtoto/comp230-cpd/README.md

 ### General Comments
 Last 2 weeks were a bit of a productivity slump, not to an extreme extent, but I know I could and should be doing more.
 I plan on catching up this weekend, as I have done with these write-ups, and move towards more consistancy next week.

+### Summary and Critiques
+Survey and questions weren't sorted out.
+Didn't do the postit thing, funnily enough, a lot of the people who weren't contributing didn't turn up.
+Almost got too invested in my own idea, was just able to break away from it, but try not to at the prototype stage.
+This wasn't exactly helped by being asked by one of the tutors to pick a favourite out of the games at this early stage.
+This week started me off on a good footing for a clean svn repo, this has been kept up, I will need to keep an eye on the game's structure as it grows.
+Less productivity is an issue, plan your time to stop this happening again.

 ## 16th - 20th October (Week 4)